baoguoma/Depth-Estimation-in-OpenCV-Cpp/README.md

 This project deploys depth estimation model by OpcnCV and C++.
 depth estimation model was trained by PyTorch then converted it to onxx file.
 Code were tested under VS2019 and OpenCV 4.5.5.
+More model will be added in the future.